rljson/converter/README.public.md

 };
 ```

 In this example, we provide two kinds of references.
-First within colorSliceId, we refer directly to the sliceId of the Sub-Type Color.
-By providing colorGeneralRef as another component property, we refer to general Component of the Sub-Type Color.
+First within `sliceId@Color`, we refer directly to the sliceId of the Sub-Type Color.
+By providing `generalRef@Color` as another component property, we refer to general Component of the Sub-Type Color.
 The result will look like this:

 ```ts
   carColorRefs: {